-Although person offense case rates are much lower for females than for males, female case rates have increased more sharply since 1985.
+Although person offense case rates were lower for females than for males, female case rates have increased more sharply since 1985.

-- The female person offense case rate grew steadily between 1985 and 1998, increasing 176% during the period.
-After a brief period of decline between 1998 and 2000, the female person offense case rate again increased, reaching a new peak in 2005.
-Between 2005 and 2010, the female person offense case rate decreased 16%.
-Comparatively, the male rate increased 90% between 1985 and 1995, the peak year.
-By 2010, the male person offense case rate was 29% below the 1995 peak.
+- The female person offense case rate grew steadily between 1985 and the late 1990s, increasing nearly 170% during the period.
+After a period of stability, the female person offense case rate again increased, reaching a peak in 2005.
+Since the 2005 peak, the female person offense case rate decreased 59% through 2020.
+Comparatively, the male rate increased 90% between 1985 and its 1995 peak, then generally declined.
+By 2020, the male person offense case rate was 64% below the 1995 peak.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available:

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home